-Young males are urged to reflect upon the wrongful justification and glorification of social violence this summer in an awareness campaign, entitled NOBODY DESERVES IT, which aims to proactively prevent violence occurring.
+Young males are urged to reflect upon the wrongful justification and glorification of social violence this summer in an awareness campaign,

 Step Back Think (SBT) have made predictions based on previous data that reveals the devastating aftermath of the summer holiday season.
 It is predicted that from December through January; there will be over 5,000 assaults in Victoria alone, over 1000 of which will result in hospitalisations for brain injury and 3 of which will result in death.